seojacky/steam-api-plugin/readme.txt

 Make sure your Steam API key is correctly set up in the plugin settings (Settings → Steam API).
 Also, ensure the domain you registered with Steam matches your WordPress site domain.

+= What happens if I don't enter a Steam API key? =

+The plugin will display a notification to administrators to configure the API key.
+For regular visitors, the plugin will show a message that the feature is temporarily unavailable.

 == Screenshots ==

 1. Steam profile search form